SumoLogic/sumologic-collector-puppet-module/README.md

 ## Setup

-To install Sumo Puppet Module follow below steps.
+To install Sumo Puppet Module follow below steps:
 * Navigate to Puppet global modules directory or specific environment modules directory.
 * Clone the Sumo Puppet module.
 * Rename the module as sumo.